polarfire-soc/polarfire-soc-linux-examples/pdma/README.md

 The design pattern used in this example is:

   * allocate blocks of physical memory that are outside Linux's general memory allocation strategy.
-        There may be specific requirements, particularly around the areas of
+There may be specific requirements, particularly around the areas of:

     * allocating from cached memory, non-cached memory, or non-cached memory via the write-combine buffer
     * allocating physically contiguous blocks of memory (to simplify design on fabric side)

   * use a kernel driver to manage these blocks of memory
   * in user space, map those blocks of memory as pools and allocate and free buffers from those pools using strategies, for example, static allocation or dynamic allocation analagous to `malloc()/free()`
   * transfer to/from these buffers using `memcpy()`
   * for performance reasons, the PDMA hardware is useful.
-Extend the pattern to
+Extend the pattern to:
     * map in the PDMA hardware into user space
     * drive the PDMA hardware using a port of the Microchip MSS Bare Metal PDMA driver
     * use this PDMA hardware to manipulate the buffers

 ## DDR on Icicle-Kit
 There is 2 GB of DDR on Icicle-Kit.
 PolarFire SoC has extensive capabilities